Content Map Terms

 - Have a lot of stress.

 - Touch your face a lot.

 Symptoms of acne include whiteheads, blackheads, and pimples.
 These can occur on the face, neck, shoulders, back, or chest.

 Mild acne usually causes only whiteheads and blackheads.
 At times, these may develop into an infection in the skin pore (pimple).

 Severe acne can produce hundreds of pimples that cover large areas of skin.
 Cystic lesions are pimples that are large and deep.
 These lesions are often painful and can leave scars on your skin.

-Acne develops most often in the teenage and young adult years.
+Acne develops most often in the teen and young adult years.
 During this time, both males and females usually produce more testosterone than at any other time in life.
 This hormone causes oil glands to produce more oil (sebum).
-The extra oil can clog pores and cause acne.
-Bacteria can grow in this mixture.
-And if the mixture leaks into nearby tissues, it causes swelling, redness, and pus (pimples).
+The extra oil and dead skin cells can clog pores.
+This traps bacteria inside the pores, causing swelling, redness, and pus (pimples).

 Acne usually gets better in the adult years when your body produces less testosterone.
 Still, some women have premenstrual acne flare-ups well into adulthood.